 Full boarding: full time boarding in Year 7 (J4) and Year 8 (J5)

-Flexi-boarding: Children board for a minimum of two nights per week, up to four nights a week, Monday to Friday, subject to availability and a termly commitment is required.
+Part-time boarding: Children board for a minimum of two nights per week, up to four nights a week, Monday to Friday, subject to availability and a termly commitment is required.

 Weekly boarding: Weekly boarding including five nights boarding in Wentworth (Monday night – Friday night)